adunsulag/oe-module-custom-skeleton/Readme.md

 ```

 ### Installing Module via filesystem

+We recommend the composer approach above; however, it is possible to manually install a module with the below steps:

 If you copy your module into the installation directory you will need to copy your module's composer.json "psr-4" property into your OpenEMR's psr-4 settings.
 You will also need to run a ```composer dump-autoload``` wherever your openemr composer.json file is located in order to get your namespace properties setup properly
 to include your module.